 Step 5: Tap Software Update.

-For one, Apple’s Lightning port is slimmer than USB-C, perfect for iPhones and iPads.
+Apple's Lightning port is slimmer than USB-C, perfect for iPhones and iPads.
 The connector, flatter in design, has exposed pins, whereas a USB-C connector encloses the pins.
-Meanwhile, Lightning can handle roughly up to 12 watts of power, likely more, whereas USB-C supports up to 100 watts of power.
-All modern iPhones and most modern iPads have the Lightning port, with exceptions for the latest iPad Pro and iPad Air models.
+Lightning can handle roughly up to 12 watts of power, likely more, whereas USB-C supports up to 100 watts of power.
+All modern iPhones and most modern iPads have the Lightning port, except for newer iPad Pro and iPad Air models manufactured over the last two years.

-Before unlocking your iPad or iPhone and jumping into the software, we need to establish a physical connection between your external storage solution and your tablet or smartphone.
+Before unlocking your iPad or iPhone and jumping into the software, you must establish a physical connection between your external storage device and your tablet or smartphone.
 If your iPhone or iPad and external device have matching plugs, connect both by plugging them into one another using the bottom connector of your Apple device.

 For example, a thumb drive might also use a Lighting connector, allowing it to plug directly into iPhones and most iPads.
 Or, an external hard drive might use a USB-C connector, allowing it to plug directly into iPad Pro devices.
 Otherwise, if the connectors are different, you will need to purchase an adapter so that your external device can connect to your iPad or iPhone.

-If you have an Apple device with a Lightning connector and need to plug in an external device with either a USB-C or USB-A connector, one option is.
-Ignore the name, however, as this adapter allows you to plug more than just external USB-C and USB-A camera devices into your Apple device.
+If you have an Apple device with a Lightning connector and need to plug in an external device with either a USB-C or USB-A connector, one option is Apple’s Lighting to USB 3 Camera Adapter.
+This adapter lets you plug more than just external USB-C and USB-A camera devices into your Apple device.

-If you have an Apple device with a USB-C connector, such as the iPad Pro, and need to plug in an external device with a USB-A connector, Apple sells a.
+If you have an Apple device with a USB-C connector, such as the iPad Pro, and need to plug in an external device with a USB-A connector, Apple sells a USB-C to USB adapter.

 Once your external device is physically connected to your Apple device, you can use the native Files app to access the external device.